 Understanding The 5 Stages Of Grief

-Karyn Washington, creator of popular website For Brown Girls, committed suicide earlier this month at the age 22.
+Karyn Washington, creator of popular website For Brown Girls, committed suicide at the age 22.
 For Brown Girls is a website known for its efforts to empower by celebrating the beauty of African-American women, particularly those of dark-complexion.
 Having grown comfortable in her own skin at a young age, Washington was an inspiration to women of all colors and hues as they began to recognize and embrace their own beauty.
 While all reports indicate that Washington had a strong sense of self, was clearly ambitious, and had a strong social network, she was dealing with a very personal battle familiar to many of us: managing loss and grief.

 In our quest to understand what drives people to commit to suicide, we must first take a look at the struggles that led up to the tragedy.
 Reports indicate that Washington’s mother had recently passed away after a long painful battle with cancer; the loss became increasingly difficult to manage and grief consumed this young woman.
 To understand how loss can turn into all-consuming grief, we must first differentiate the two.